sans-blue-team/DeepBlueCLI/DeepWhite.md

 > Enables recursive mode.
 All subdirectories are traversed.
 Please note that recursive mode cannot be used to examine all files of a given file extension.
 For example, calling hashdeep -r *.txt will examine all files in directories that end in .txt.
 Move file to Unix/Linux, remove Windows carriage returns, grab EXEs and DLLs, make CSV.

-On Linux/Unix: take the raw CSV, remove the carriage returns, select DLLs, EXEs and SYS files, grab the 2nd field to the end, and create a new whitelist:
+On Linux/Unix: create a new CSV with the proper header (required by PowerShell's ConvertFrom-Csv), take the raw CSV, remove the carriage returns, select DLLs, EXEs and SYS files, grab the 2nd field to the end, and append to the new CSV:
 ```shell
 $ echo "md5,sha1,sha256,path" > file-whitelist.csv
 $ cat raw-hashes.csv | tr -d '\r' | egrep "\.dll$|\.exe$|\.sys$" | cut -d, -f2- >> file-whitelist.csv